stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.7.7.5]

-- Resolve issue of right clicking introduced in 1.3.1/2
+- Resolve issue of right-clicking introduced in 1.3.1/2

 #### \[Version 0.7.7.4]

-- Removed try/catch, it was still segfaulting.
+- Removed try/catch, it was still segfault-ing.
 - Built against 1.3.1

 #### \[Version 0.7.7.3]